Enrique Manuel Hernández Rivera

 Enrique Manuel Hernández Rivera (born August 12, 1938) is a Puerto Rican born American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Caguas in Puerto Rico from 1981 to 1998.
 He previously serve as an auxiliary bishop of the Archdiocese of San Juan in Puerto Rico from 1979 to 1981.

 Biography

 Enrique Hernández was born in Camuy, Puerto Rico, on August 12, 1938.
-He was ordained to the priesthood for the Diocese of Areceibo on June 8, 1968.
+He was ordained to the priesthood for the Diocese of Arecibo on June 8, 1968.